nicolaspanel/node-svm/README.md

 [Wikipedia](http://en.wikipedia.org/wiki/Support_vector_machine)  :

 >Support vector machines are supervised learning models that analyze data and recognize patterns.
->SVMs belong to a family of generalized linear classifiers and can be interpreted as an extension of the perceptron.
-They can also be considered a special case of Tikhonov regularization.
-A special property is that they simultaneously minimize the empirical classification error and maximize the geometric margin; hence they are also known as maximum margin classifiers.
+>A special property is that they simultaneously minimize the empirical classification error and maximize the geometric margin; hence they are also known as maximum margin classifiers.
 >[![Wikipedia image](http://upload.wikimedia.org/wikipedia/commons/1/1b/Kernel_Machine.png)](http://en.wikipedia.org/wiki/File:Kernel_Machine.png)

 # How to use it